tokahub/Toka/output/readme.md

+# Output

-Files that get created by toka will be placed into this folder by default
+By default, files created by Toka will be stored in this folder